-- Came from organizations that are culture- and identity-specific, multi-racial, and led by people of color, disabled and neuro-atypical people, immigrant and refugees, Indigenous people, LGBTQ+ people, people with lived experience of poverty or homelessness, and more.
+- Came from organizations that are culture- and identity-specific, multi-racial, and led by people of color, disabled and neuro-atypical people, immigrants and refugees, Indigenous people, LGBTQ+ people, people with lived experience of poverty or homelessness, and more.

 - Reflected expansive definitions of health and healthy communities that are not limited to services, care, medicine, disease, or individual behavior change.